grafeas/grafeas/case-studies/binary-authorization.md

 ### Deployment Environments

-Google Compute Platform (GCP) uses projects and service accounts as security boundaries.
+Google Cloud Platform (GCP) uses projects and service accounts as security boundaries.
 In addition to that, GKE uses clusters as a security boundary (a Kubernetes cluster can have its own secrets for example).
 These are some of the deployment targets that we plan to support as subjects of BinAuthz policy